 Punn Augsornworawat, M.S.

 punn [at] wustl [dot] edu

 Punn received his B.Eng. in Materials Engineering from McGill University.
-He then earned his M.S. in Biomedical Engineering from Northwestern University, where he studied antigen presenting cell response to nanobiomaterials.
-In January 2018, he joined the Millman Lab as a rotation student in the Biomedical Engineering PhD Program.
-Punn is interested in developing biomaterials to incorporate stem cell technologies for advancing treatments in type I diabetes.
+He then earned his M.S. in Biomedical Engineering from Northwestern University, where he studied biomaterials for immunotherapy.
+In 2018, he joined the Millman Lab as a doctoral student in the Biomedical Engineering PhD Program.
+Punn is interested in using bioinformatics to study islet development and engineer stem cells to advance treatments for diabetes.
 Outside, he enjoys photography, skiing, and trying new foods.

 dveronese-paniagua [at] wustl [dot] edu